Updated on 10/7/2020

 Apparently, my love for a good paranormal suspense novel goes back to early childhood.
 When my parents tucked me into bed at night, I’d always beg for a ghost story.
 And, because there aren’t many ghost stories written for six-year-olds, my parents made stuff up.
 They told me stories like “the ghost inside the air-conditioning unit” and “the haunted toaster oven.”

 I still love all things dark, gothic, and creepy.
-I’m in the very beginning stages of trying to write my own YA paranormal suspense novel, and my current favorite suspense novel author is Jennifer McMahon.
+I have just finished revising my own YA paranormal suspense novel, and my current favorite suspense novel author is Jennifer McMahon.

 Can we talk about Jennifer McMahon for a minute?
 Because she’s kind of amazing.
-Since 2007 she has published eight adult novels plus a YA novel.
+Since 2007 she has published nine adult novels plus a YA novel.
 Yes, you read that correctly.
-Nine books in ten years.
+Ten books in thirteen years.
 And two of them on the New York Times bestseller list.
 In other words, lady knows what she’s doing.

-I discovered Jennifer McMahon a few years ago when my friend Jeni Stewart recommended her to me.
-I read The Winter People and immediately sought out more of her books.
-Not only are her novels insanely creepy and suspenseful, but they’re also masterfully written.
+Not only are McMahon’s novels insanely creepy and suspenseful, but they’re also masterfully written.
 It did not come as a surprise to me that McMahon studied poetry in the MFA writing program at Vermont College.
 Hers are literary suspense novels: the language of a poet in a fast-paced thriller.

-Now that I’ve read eight of her books, I realize that Jennifer McMahon has a formula: her novels are always set in a small town in Vermont, where something mysterious happened in the past that is now coming back to haunt (sometimes quite literally) the present-day characters.
+Now that I’ve read all of her books, I realize that Jennifer McMahon has a formula: her novels are often set in a small town in Vermont, where something mysterious happened in the past that is now coming back to haunt (sometimes quite literally) the present-day characters.

 Do I mind that she has a formula?
 No. Because I like her formula.
 It works.
 And she does it really well.
 Did I also mention that her books are CREEPY AS ALL GET OUT?
 I seriously think she must begin her drafting process by sitting down and brainstorming a list of “Super Creepy Things.”
 Life-sized dolls, dead children, Easter bunny costumes, abandoned roadside motels, severed hands… the list goes on and on into your nightmares.